Sugar House Restoration of 2018

 The Work Left Ahead

 We are proud of the progress we have made in preserving the best of the original building and giving it the bones to stand for another 80 years of sugaring.
 Yet we recognize there is still work to be done to complete the building and bring the restoration to completion.
-The remaining works include: doors for the tank house entrance; electricity and power outlets; front pan to fit Samson; buckets to support tapping the whole orchard as it had been in the past.
+The remaining works include: completion of doors for the tank house entrance (stay tuned for a special artwork installation in progress!); buckets to support tapping the whole orchard as it had been in the past; and additional improvements each year to our efficiencies while still maintaining our “old school” sustainable approach.
 If you would like to support the final steps of the restoration, you can donate to the project by adopting a bucket via ‘The Goods’ page or contacting us directly at westhillsugarorchard@gmail.com.

 Above all, huge thanks go the fantastic community who made the project possible and continue to support sugaring by bucket on West Hill!